cds-snc/canadalogin-user-selfservice-webapp/backend/README.md

 ### Environment Variables

-Create a `.env` file in the backend directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```env
 IBM_VERIFY_TENANT_URL=your_tenant_url